devlooped/shields/README.md

 Main usage is to use as your shields badge the URL `https://img.shields.io/endpoint?url=https://shields.kzu.io/`  followed by one of the supported endpoints below.

-This service complements nicely [sleet](https://github.com/emgarten/Sleet)-powered feeds.
+This service complements nicely [sleet](https://github.com/emgarten/Sleet)-powered feeds, but also virtually all CI systems that produce nuget feeds from build artifacts (Azure packaging example below).

 # nuget version endpoints